Kraily4t8/Wolf_Simulation/README.md

 *Download* only works after *Get Data* has been run at least once, and downloads the previous results from *Get Data* as a JSON file named data.json.

+# Graphing Data
+Graphing of data is available at the `/graphs` page.
+This only works when locally run as it depends on being able to communicate with the database.
+The method for data retrieval to then graph is the same as on the main page.
+The additional *Generate Graphs* button will generate four graphs based on the last retrieved data.
+* Average Minimum Distance: The average distance of the closest sheep to each wolf at each recorded time step.
+* Average Sheep Caught: The average number of sheep within 25 units of a wolf at each recorded time step.
+* Average Minimum Wolf Distance: The average of the minimum distances between wolves at each recorded time step.
+* Minimum Distance to Weakest Sheep: The average distance from the weakest sheep to the closest wolf at each recorded time step.

 # Known Issues
 * Sometimes the simulation will "stick" on first run or behave oddly.
 Refreshing the page will fix it.

 # Resources
 * <a href="https://github.com/algorithm0r/WolfPack">WolfPack</a>: Base simulation this project forks from.
+* Plot.ly: Graphing functionality.

 <img src="https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books/blob/master/Javascript/Doma_Umaru_Java_Script_The_Good_Parts.png?raw=true" alt="Confusion">